In this post, I did a complete review of Luno.

 Luno provide wallets for the following currencies

 - All supported cryptocurrencies – buy, sell, send, receive, and store

 - Fiat wallet (NGN, ZAR, EUR, IDR, MYR, ZMW) – Deposit, withdraw, exchange for cryptos

 Note: You can only access the fiat wallet for your country.

 Luno business account is designed for companies that have a large fund and want to do more than just trade Bitcoins.

-Luno API gives developers access to perform certain actions on their Luno account through another platform; this can be automated trading, generate BTC address, send and receive, etc.
+Luno API gives developers access to perform certain actions on their Luno account through another platform; this can be automated trading, generating BTC addresses, sending and receiving, etc.

 Luno allows its users to save their BTC, ETH, and USDC on its platform and earn up to 4% interest per annum.

 How this works is that you will create a Savings wallet and transfer your coins in it to earn.